 Module 4: Experimenting with potential mobility solutions to promote active modes

 This module explores how small-scale experiments can be a powerful tool in mobility planning to promote active modes like walking and cycling.
 Instead of jumping straight into large investments, participants will discover the strategic value of testing ideas first – learning what works, what doesn’t, and why.
 The module introduces the step-by-step manual for experimenting with active mobility measures, guiding through the different stages of a pilot planning process with key questions to reflect upon.
-Through practical case examples from cities, participants will see a variety of pilot approaches and equal number of challenges—from infrastructure trials to restricting car access and engaging citizens.
+Through practical case examples from cities, participants will see a variety of pilot approaches and an equal number of challenges—from infrastructure trials to restricting car access and engaging citizens.

 What will you learn?